refstudio/refstudio/python/README.md

 You can add these to your `.bashrc` or `.zshrc` to persist them.

+For development, you can also add a `.env` file inside the main refstudio directory (see `.env.example`).

 ## Development

 The following assumes you have already installed [poetry](https://python-poetry.org/docs/).